HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 ![Electric vs Magnetic Fields - always at a right angle from each other](../../../images/electromagnetic-3d.gif) {.img-centered .img-large}

 What are these fields, exactly?
 A *field* is a region of space where a force can act on things.
 You've felt the most familiar one your whole life — gravity is a field around the Earth.
 Electric fields act on electrical charges (like the static tug of a balloon rubbed on your hair), and magnetic fields act on magnetic materials (like a magnet on your fridge).
-A radio wave is a coupled oscillation of these two fields — as one changes, it creates the other, and the whole pattern propagates (travels) outward from the antenna at the speed of light.
+A radio wave is the two fields oscillating together — as one changes, it creates the other, and the whole pattern travels outward from the antenna at the speed of light.

 While all radio frequencies travel at the same speed in the vacuum of free space, radio waves can be slowed down when passing through certain materials — glass, water, or the inside of coaxial cable — so a signal travels slightly slower through a cable than it would through empty space.
 But in free space, whether it's a 3.5 MHz HF signal or a 10 GHz microwave signal, they all travel at exactly the same speed: the speed of light.